AlunAlun/Obsidian/V-CXO/Meetings/VCXO brainstorming.md

 - Commissions scheme for people we bring in
 - Targeted pages for ICPs and geographies
 - Maybe tiers of membership (lower margin if you're contributing to VCXOs)
+- Managed services - acquire a marketing agency and use it as a fractional resource
 - Initial task: JTBD